GeorgiosEtsias/graph-schema-diff/README.md

 1. Launch the FAST-API app: main-fastapi.py script
 2. Access the app through the browser: http://127.0.0.1:8000/docs
 3. Import the schema1 and schema2 in the designated boxes (keep only the schema, no starting """ """ needed.)
-4. Choose summarization technique: 'algorithmic' or 'GPT3.5'.
+4. Choose identify changes technique: 'algorithmic' or 'GPT3.5'.
-5. Generate the results.
+5. Choose summarization technique: 'algorithmic' or 'GPT3.5'.
-6.
+6. Generate the results.

 ![GraphQL Schema Diff](images/img1.JPG)

 ### Prerequisites
-To use GPT3.5 as a summarization technique, you need to add your own API-KEY in the  release_summary.py script.
+To use GPT3.5 as a summarization technique, you need to add your own API-KEY in the .env vars.

 ## Project Structure